Key changes from 1 July 2021 include:

 188C Significant Investor Visa (SIV) is suitable for high net-worth applicants who may not be able to commit to living in Australia for a long period of time.
 The applicant must make investments in approved SIV fund.
 To be eligible for 888C Significant Investor Permanent Visa, the applicant must hold the investment for the whole period, and meet the residency requirement.
 You can check the eligibility requirement of the 188C Significant Investor Visa below.

 There are a few key benefits of a 188C Significant Investor visa.
 Compared to 188A or 188B, there is no age limit for 188C and it does not require EOI points.
-Also, you can meet the residency requirement by living in Australia for a cumulative 160 days in 4 years.
+Also, you can meet the residency requirement by living in Australia for at least 40 days each year you held the 188C visa.

 188C Main Eligibility